opentok/accelerator-core-android/README.md

 #Accelerator Core Android

 ##Quickstart
-The library `accelerator core android` gives you an easy way to integrate [OpenTok SDK](https://tokbox.com) to any Android applications.
+The Accelerator Core Android library gives you an easy way to integrate [OpenTok SDK](https://tokbox.com) to any Android applications.

 ##Installation
 There are 2 options for installing the library: